Rabbaniinamdar/Docker-Notes/README.md

 | Docker Required      | ✅ Yes             | ✅ Yes (via pack)     | ❌ No                    |
 | Integration          | CLI               | Pack CLI              | Maven/Gradle             |

-Here is a detailed explanation of **Port Mapping (aka Port Forwarding or Port Publishing)** — ideal for your Docker notes:

----

 # 🔀 What is Port Mapping / Port Forwarding / Port Publishing?